cleaver/cleaver-gatsby/content/blog/two-models-static-sites/index.md

 Note: I started writing an article about [what you lose if you switch to a static site](/blog/what-do-you-lose-static-site), but realized that there were a few things I should explain first.

+*Update: This is already a bit outdated.
+Since I've started working with NextJS, I realized there are more ways to look at static sites.
+With NextJS (or Nuxt or SvelteKit...) you can add in Server-Side Rendering (SSR) and other techniques to inject up-to-date content into your static site.
+I'll keep this article for now, as it focuses on the content sources, but I'll focus on topics beyond simple static sites in the future.*

 ## The Two Models

 All static site generators take content stored _somehow_ and from that create a website that doesn't change until the next time the website is built.
 The difference is in how the content is stored.
 This leaves us with two main models.